Disease Modifying Therapies Choices booklet

 How does it work?

 Copaxone works differently from interferons in that it is a synthetic combination of four amino acids that resemble the myelin protein.
-It is thought to work by preventing the production of immune cells that attack myelin.
+It is thought to work by preventing the production of immune cells that attack myelin (13) (19) (20).

 How can it help?

-The rate of relapse in people taking Copaxone is generally reduced by one-third.
+The rate of relapse in people taking Copaxone is generally reduced by one-third (13) (19) (20).

 How is it administered?

-It needs to be injected subcutaneously (under the skin).
-There are two doses, 20mg and 40mg, one is taken as a daily injection and the other is taken three times a week.
+It is injected subcutaneously.
+There are two doses, 20mg and 40mg.
+One is taken as a daily injection, and the other is administered three times per week.
 It needs to be stored in the fridge.

 Who manufactures it?